 Agreeing to Consequences

 Often, the first time an addict is met with an intervention, they recoil at the accusations and walk away.
 This behavior should be met with consequences that show how serious the intervention team is about this.
 Such consequences may include losing visitation rights with children, taking away their car, or asking them to move out until they’re ready to begin therapy.

 Each member of the intervention team will speak during the intervention.
 This is meant to help the addict understand the concerns and feelings these team members have with regard to the addict’s health and their own well being.

 Once every member of the intervention team has had a chance to speak, the addict should be presented with detailed suggestions for a treatment plan.
 The addict can accept the offer then and there, or the team may be willing to give them a few days to weigh their options.

-In some cases, an addict isn’t ready or willing to accept responsibility for his or her problem.
+In some cases, an addict isn’t ready or willing to accept responsibility for their problem.
 The intervention itself may set off additional behavior problems that can complicate the relationship between the addict and the intervention team members.

-No matter the outcome of the intervention, it is important to be patient and to stick with your plans to render consequences.
+No matter the outcome of the intervention, it’s important to be patient and to stick with your plans to render consequences.
 This may help the addict realize the impact their drinking has on friends and loved ones, and may encourage them to eventually seek treatment.